microsoft/pxt-arcade/docs/courses/csintro1/motion/create-on-create-sprites.md

 The ``||sprites:on created||`` block uses the sprite's ``||sprites:kind||`` so we can give our new sprites the exact attributes we want, like an image, velocity, or position.

-## Concept: Random Clouds - create with on created event
+## Concept: Create with on created event

 https://youtu.be/eXCpLH74tF4